-- A copy of your order or agreement
+- One copy of your agreement and Form 26

 File the documents and get a date for the hearing

-File your completed forms at the registry where you filed your agreement or order.
+Take your completed forms to the registry where you filed your agreement or order.
 You don't have to pay a fee to file an application in Provincial (Family) Court.

-- The registry clerk will keep the original set of the documents for the court file copy.
-They'll stamp the other three copies and return them to you.
+- The registry clerk will keep the original set of the documents.
+They'll stamp the three copies and return them to you.